Alzheimer's Disease (cont.)

 Health Tools help you make wise health decisions or take action to improve your health.

-The cause of Alzheimer's disease isn't clear.
-It's likely that there are several causes.
-Alzheimer's disease causes changes or deterioration in certain areas of the brain that control thinking, communication, and behavior.
-Some of the deterioration may be related to a loss of chemical messengers in the brain (neurotransmitters)—acetylcholine, in particular—that allow nerve cells in the brain to communicate properly.
+Alzheimer's disease causes loss of brain cells in areas of the brain.
+Some of the deterioration may be related to a loss of chemical messengers in the brain, called neurotransmitters, that allow nerve cells in the brain to communicate properly.

 eMedicineHealth Medical Reference from Healthwise